jfarre20/PlateFInder/README.md

       //convert to EST
       var hour = (parseInt(timestampArray[0]) - 4 + 24) % 24; // Add 24 and use modulo to handle negative hours

-to point to where plateminder dumps the photos

-ensure read permission

 enjoy